Powerlearnproject/se-assignment-day-2-git-and-github-Thuledu/README.md

 Steps to Make Your First Commit
 1. Clone the Repository: If you haven't already, clone the GitHub repository to your local machine using the `git clone <repository_url>` command.
-2. Navigate to the Repository: Open a terminal or command prompt and navigate to the local repository directory using the cd <repository_name> command.
+2. Navigate to the Repository: Open a terminal or command prompt and navigate to the local repository directory using the `cd <repository_name> `command.
 3. Create or Modify Files: Add a new file or make changes to an existing file in the repository.
 4. Stage the Changes: Use the `git add <file_name>` command to stage the changes you want to include in the commit.
 This adds the modified files to the staging area, preparing them for the commit.
-Alternatively, you can use git add . to stage all the changes in the current directory.
+Alternatively, you can use `git add .` to stage all the changes in the current directory.
-5. Create the Commit: Run the git commit -m "Descriptive commit message" `git commit -m "Desciptive commit message" ` command to create a new commit.
+5. Create the Commit: Run the `git commit -m "Desciptive commit message" ` command to create a new commit.
 The -m flag allows you to provide a commit message, which should be a brief, meaningful description of the changes you've made.
 Example: `git commit -m "Add initial README file" `
 6. Push the Commit: Finally, use the git push command to upload your local commit to the remote GitHub repository.
 This makes your changes visible to other collaborators.
 Example: `git push`